-After divergent decisions by the arbitrator and regional trial court, the case was transferred to Court of Appeals for further proceedings.
-In 2013, a final decision has been rendered by the Court of Appeals, instructing the Company to pay the agreed guaranteed returns and arbitration costs including 12% interest calculated from the date of initial ruling amounting to P47,770,052 as shown in the statement of financial position under current liabilities.
+After divergent decisions by the arbitrator and regional trial court, the case was transferred to the Court of Appeals for further proceedings.
+In 2013, the Parent Company recorded additional provision amounting to P21.61 million to reflect the final decision rendered by the Court of Appeals instructing the Parent Company to pay the agreed guaranteed returns and arbitration costs including 12% interest calculated from the date of initial ruling totaling to P47.77 million as shown in the statement of financial position as at December 31, 2021.